Runtime Callable Wrapper

 The standard wrapper enforces built-in marshaling rules.
 For example, when a .NET client passes a String type as part of an argument to an unmanaged object, the wrapper converts the string to a BSTR type.
 Should the COM object return a BSTR to its managed caller, the caller receives a String.
 Both the client and the server send and receive data that is familiar to them.
 Other types require no conversion.
 For instance, a standard wrapper will always pass a 4-byte integer between managed and unmanaged code without converting the type.

-The primary goal of the (RCW) is to hide the differences between the managed and unmanaged programming models.
+The primary goal of the runtime callable wrapper (RCW) is to hide the differences between the managed and unmanaged programming models.
 To create a seamless transition, the RCW consumes selected COM interfaces without exposing them to the .NET client, as shown in the following illustration.

 When created as an early-bound object, the RCW is a specific type.
 It implements the interfaces that the COM object implements and exposes the methods, properties, and events from the object's interfaces.
 In the illustration, the RCW exposes the INew interface but consumes the IUnknown and IDispatch interfaces.
 Further, the RCW exposes all members of the INew interface to the .NET client.